The Power of Setbacks

 - Ask these questions:

-- What’s our original intention, or original plan?
+- What was our original intention, or original plan?

 - What things really worked?